-The information provided by the company entrusted with the portfolio management of the sub-fund on the way in which sustainability risks are incorporated into the investment process and on the possible extent of the impact of sustainability risks on returns is identical to that provided by the Management Company.
+The information provided by the company entrusted with the portfolio management of the Fund on the way in which sustainability risks are incorporated into the investment process and on the possible extent of the impact of sustainability risks on returns is identical to that provided by the Management Company.

-15. Risk profile of the sub-funds
+15. Risk profile of the Fund

-The existing assessment regarding the risk profile of a sub-fund is expressed by the Management Company in the following risk classes:
+The existing assessment regarding the risk profile of the Fund is expressed by the Management Company in the following risk classes: